 Embracing the Icelandic way

 The pungent smell of sulfur invades my nostrils as I approach a loosely shaped circle of stones.
 Waves of steam drift across the water’s surface indicating we have arrived at the right place.
 This is one of the many thousands of natural geothermal pools found all over Iceland.
-And I’m about to indulge in my first hot bath after driving almost 400 kilometres (with my travel buddy Amy – not solo traveling this time) along the stunning coastline of Iceland’s Westfjord region.
+And I’m about to indulge in my first hot bath after driving almost 400 kilometres (with my travel buddy Amy – not solo traveling this time) along the stunning coastline of Iceland’s Westfjords region.
 We’re both keen to relax and unwind from the journey.

 Thermal pool experience

-Quieter in the West
+Quieter in the West of Iceland

 We’re happy with our decision to head west and explore the roads less traveled.
-With the wonderful long days of daylight, driving until 9 pm at night is a pleasurable experience, with minimal traffic.
+With the long days of daylight, driving until 9 pm at night is a pleasurable experience, with minimal traffic.

-The sun is shining – after two days, I’m embracing Iceland’s uniqueness – nature at its raw and unyielding best.
+After two days, I’m embracing Iceland’s uniqueness – nature at its raw and unyielding best.